The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-0/lesson_2_collaborative_git/README.md

 * Resolve merge conflicts through the Github GUI and CLI.

 ## Morning Warmup Questions (Be prepared for one of these questions to be presented at the beginning of lecture)
-1. What is the difference between forking, cloning, and branching?
+1. What is a branch?
+How is it similar/different to a clone or a fork?
-2. Why might a merge conflict happen?
+2. What is a Pull Request (PR)?
+When in the Git/Github Workflow is a PR made?

 ## Learning Assignments
 1. [Video on Git Branches](https://www.youtube.com/watch?v=oPpnCh7InLY)